Some links in this post may be affiliate links

 Regularly rotate the pot to ensure that the orchid gets adequate light on all sides for even growth.

-Water Cattleya Orchid thoroughly during the growing season and allow the top half of the soil to dry out between waterings to keep the soil moderately moist.
+Water your Cattleya Orchid liberally in spring and summer and allow the top half of the soil to dry out between waterings.
+Keep the soil moderately moist but not soggy to avoid rotting, yellowing, wliting and drooping.

-Decrease watering during the cold season as growth is minimal at this time to maintain the soil slightly moist but do not allow it to dry out completely.
+Decrease watering in fall and winter as growth is minimal at this time to maintain the soil slightly moist.
+However, do not allow the soil to dry out completely to prevent wilting and drooping leaves.

 To take the guesswork out of watering Catts, check the roots.
 Whitish-green and plump roots indicate that the orchid is well hydrated.
 Whitish, thin roots indicate the orchid needs to be watered.